mercanca/spart/README.md

     core40q      40   1400      1     35    160      0      1      -    7-00:00      40     192
         all.
 232   4340      8    142      0      0      1      -   NO-LIMIT      24      64
  ```
- In the **QUEUE PARTITION** column, the ** \* . ! # **  characters means 'default queue', 'hidden queue', 'you can submit a job, but will not start', and 'you can not submit a job', repectively.
+ In the **QUEUE PARTITION** column, the * . ! #  characters mean 'default queue', 'hidden queue', 'you can submit a job, but will not start', and 'you can not submit a job', repectively.

- The **RESOURCE PENDING** column shows core counts of pending jobs because of the busy resource.
+ The **RESOURCE PENDING** column shows the core count of pending jobs because of the busy resource.

- The **OTHER PENDING** column shows core counts of pending jobs because of the other reasons such as license or other limits.
+ The **OTHER PENDING** column shows the core count of pending jobs because of the other reasons such as license or other limits.

  The **CORES PERNODE** column shows the core count of the node with lowest core count in this partition.